The Basketball Fix

 The Basketball Fix is a 1951 noir sports drama film directed by Felix E. Feist and starring John Ireland, Marshall Thompson and Vanessa Brown.
 The film is also known by the alternative title The Big Decision in the United Kingdom.
 It is based on the CCNY point shaving scandal.

 Plot

-Sports journalist Peter Ferredey tries to prevent promising college basketball player Johnny Long from becoming involved with a betting ring, but is unable to stop him from shaving points during games for gambler Mike Taft.
+Sports journalist Peter Ferreday tries to prevent promising college basketball player Johnny Long from becoming involved with a betting ring but is unable to stop him from shaving points during games for gambler Mike Taft.